VR Class Sm6

-The Sm6 is a class of high-speed tilting electric multiple unit trainsets built by Alstom.
-A total of four trainsets were originally built for the now-defunct Allegro train service operated by Karelian Trains, a joint venture between Russian Railways (RZhD) and VR Group (Finnish Railways).
-VR has announced that they have seized full control of the trains and would begin using them in domestic services in 2025 under the name Pendolino Plus.
+The Sm6 is a class of high-speed electric multiple unit trainsets built by Alstom.
+A total of four trainsets were originally built for the now-defunct Allegro train service operated by Karelian Trains, a joint venture between RZD (Russian Railways) and VR (Finnish Railways).
+VR seized the trains from the joint venture in 2023 and began using them in domestic services in November 2025 under the brand name Pendolino Plus.

 The Sm6 appears externally similar to VR's earlier Sm3 Pendolino series, but is based on the fourth generation 'Pendolino Nuovo' or 'New Pendolino' designs and its construction differed from the Sm3 in many ways.
-Each trainset consists of seven carriages each.
+Each trainset consists of seven carriages.
 The top speed of the train in passenger traffic is 220 km/h.
+Although the units were built with tilt capability and used it during their service with Karelian Trains, new owners VR have disabled the system to save maintenance costs and to allow their other rolling stock to keep to Sm6 timings in the event of a substitution.

 All four Sm6 trains were refurbished by VR FleetCare between 2018 and 2019.
-The Sm6 fleet is primarily maintained at Ilmala depot north of Helsinki, although some maintenance mainly related to Russian technical systems was also performed in Saint Petersburg.
+The Sm6 fleet is maintained at Ilmala depot in Helsinki, although some maintenance, mainly related to Russian technical systems, was performed in Saint Petersburg.
+Since their introduction on domestic services, the units also visit Oulu's Nokela depot for stabling and wheel reprofiling.

 The Sm6 was equipped to operate on both the Finnish and the Russian railway networks.
 The units had dual-voltage electrical equipment able to use both the Finnish 25 kV 50 Hz alternating current and the Russian 3 kV direct current electrification systems.
 The wheelsets were built to run at over 200 km/h speeds on both the Finnish and the nominally slightly narrower Russian gauges, and the doors were equipped with a retractable step to make boarding from both Finnish 550 mm high and Russian 1100 mm high platforms easy.
 The units were equipped for both the Finnish and Russian railway technical systems, which differed substantially.